 Kamala Beach also got a significant cleaning by the military in 2014.
 Going from a messy mix of small primitive beach bars and way too many sunbeds.
 Kamala Beach has now been transformed into something much better.

 Today it is a quiet, beautiful, and laidback beach, very popular with families.

 In recent years, high-end beach clubs have come to the beach, first Cafe Del Mar beach club and most recently Pine Beach Bar at The Intercontinental Hotel.

-Hua Beach is a nice little beach, but not suitable for swimming as the water is shallow and there are many rocks.
-It is mostly local Thais and ex-pats who visit the beach as it is a peaceful little beach with a good view.
+Hua Beach is a lovely little beach but not suitable for swimming, the water is shallow, and there are many rocks.
+It is mostly local Thais and ex-pats who visit the beach.

 You will also see many locals fishing from the rocks at the south end of the beach.